corsmith/mfc-7820n/README.md

-# Brother MFC-7820N WiFi scanner protocol
+# Brother MFC-7820N network scanner protocol

 ## Reasons

 _Brother MFC-7820N already has a scanner driver you can download [here](https://support.brother.com/g/b/downloadtop.aspx?c=it&lang=it&prod=mfc7820n_all)_ **but that are prebuilt binary (x86/x64) and source code isn't public**.
-This is a problem if you want to use the scanner on ARM architecture, because if you don't have the source code of the driver you can't recompile it.
+This is a problem if you want to use the scanner on ARM architecture or FreeBSD, because if you don't have the source code of the driver you can't recompile it.
 Anyway this should work on every scanner that use `brscan2`, but I'm not sure.

 ## Scanning protocol